Culatello: Italy’s finest cured meat explained

 But why all this hype?

-What's the difference with Parma ham?
+What's the difference with Prosciutto?

 This guide unlocks the secrets behind this gastronomic marvel, taking your taste buds on an unforgettable journey.